 1. Ask questions

-At the beginning of a relationship it comes natural to ask questions.
-As we interact with one another we seek to understand where the other person is coming from and why they do what they do.
+At the beginning of a relationship, it comes naturally to ask questions.
+As we interact with one another, we seek to understand where the other person is coming from and why they do what they do.

 Values and beliefs that we have had since childhood can be difficult to spot and articulate and can come up at unexpected times.
 Asking questions will help you to maintain a humble posture.

 Each country contains a variety of different cultures, each with its own customs, values, and beliefs.
 Doing a quick online search can help you to identify any major do’s and don’ts in certain countries.